-However, because HDP-2.1 did not support side-by-side installation, you will upgrade to HDP-2.3.4 in a way very similar to previous minor-version upgrades.
-Subsequent upgrades after 2.3.4 will be easier, and if you choose to add Ambari to your cluster, you will be able to use the Rolling Upgrade feature.
+However, because HDP-2.1 did not support side-by-side installation, you upgrade to HDP-2.3.0 in a way very similar to previous minor-version upgrades.
+Subsequent upgrades after 2.5.0 is easier, and if you choose to add Ambari to your cluster, you can able to use the Rolling Upgrade feature.

-You cannot perform a side-by-side rolling upgrade from HDP 2.1 to HDP-2.3.4; only upgrade in place is supported.
+You cannot perform a side-by-side rolling upgrade from HDP 2.1 to HDP-2.5.0; only upgrade in place is supported.
 Side-by-side and rolling upgrade support starts with releases HDP 2.2 and above.